APQO-IISERP/Blue-MOT-Machine-Learning/README.md

 How to run this code?

-1. Install M-LOOP python module from https://github.com/michaelhush/M-LOOP.
+1. Install the M-LOOP python module from https://github.com/michaelhush/M-LOOP.
 2. Download the file 'blueMOT_machine_learning.py' from the current repository and replace the demarcated snippets with hardware specific codes.
 3. Run